NO MATCHES FOUND

 Fisherman's Village13737 Fiji Way, Marina del Rey, CA, 90292

 Fisherman’s Village is a replica of a New England seaport and fishing town.
 You can stroll the quiet harborfront to enjoy views of the Marina, passing sailboats, and wildlife.
 There are several restaurants, the Marina del Rey Historical Society’s exhibit space, and a smattering of shops.
 Free live music is offered on the plaza on Saturday and Sunday afternoons year-round (weather depending); find the current lineup below or in our events calendar.
 The village is the boarding place for Hornblower’s year-round dining cruises and Marina del Rey Parasailing (closed November-February), as well as one of the Marina’s destinations for hourly and daily rentals of sailing and power boats, jet skis, kayaks, and paddleboards.
+Fisherman’s Village also serves as one of eight pick-up/drop-off locations for the Water Bus (operates during the summer only).
 Parking is available onsite for $2 (up to 2 hours), $4 ( 2-4 hours) with a daily max of $8.

 Marina del Rey Farmers Market14101 Panay Way, Marina del Rey, CA, 90292

 Held every Saturday from 9 a.m. to 2 p.m.
 Locals gather in this beachside setting to shop for fresh fruits and vegetables, sample bites from vendors, enjoy sweet desserts, and admire hand-crafted gift items and floral arrangements.
 The Marina del Rey Farmers Market is held in County Parking Lot #11, located at the corner of Via Marina & Panay Way, next to The Cheesecake Factory.
-Parking is available for $1 per hour.
+Parking is available for .25 per 10 minutes or $1.50 per hour.

 North Jetty and Marina PeninsulaMarina del Rey, CA, 90292

 Visit this narrow promenade for spectacular views of the Marina’s main channel.
 From this vantage point, you can observe airplanes taking off from LAX and flying out over the Pacific.
 The adjacent neighborhood (the “Silver Strand”) offers a walking path that parallels the Grand Canal, a footbridge to the beach, and an inviting oceanfront path.
 Limited metered parking is available along Via Marina at Pacific Avenue.
 L.A.
 County Parking Lot #13 at 4601 Via Marina has additional spaces and a pay-and-display kiosk.